thibaudclement/cs269i/docs/lecture-9.md

 > "If only HP knew what HP knows, we would be three times more productive." — Lew Platt

 Prediction markets are a very popular way to aggregate information, for instance in big corporations such as HP, Ford, Firm X, Google, Ely Lily.
-Prediction markets help circumbent hierarchical organization structure, and it tends to outperform experts _despite_ optimism bias (prediction markets tend to be overly optimistic).
+Prediction markets help circumvent hierarchical organization structure, and it tends to outperform experts _despite_ optimism bias (prediction markets tend to be overly optimistic).

 <div class="example" markdown="1">
 **Example of Prediction Market:** Iowa Electronic Market (IEM)